 Want to know where to start your journey as a TOA, both literally and figuratively?
 Here are 10 things that every new grad travel nurse should know before they start looking for healthcare traveler jobs:

-Your pool of travel nursing options may be limited as a new graduate, but it’s still there to explore.
+Your pool of travel nurse jobs may be limited as a new graduate, but it’s still there to explore.
 It wasn’t long ago that the idea of a recent graduate pursuing this career option was a pipe dream, but times have changed.
 As staffing demands continue skyward and available local labor pools dry up, medical facilities are turning to travel nursing assignments for help.
-That means that the high barriers to the pursuit – usually a year or more of experience – have eroded somewhat, paving the way for new graduates.
+That means that the high barriers to the pursuit – usually a year or more of experience – have eroded somewhat, paving the way for new graduates to start their careers in a new state as a registered nurse.
 While the majority of travel nursing positions will still generally look for applicants with nursing experience, being fresh in the field is no longer the deal-breaker it once was.
 In fact, there are travel nurse agencies that hire new grads, so look within your professional contacts to network with such agencies (e.g., Social Media such as LinkedIn and other digital platforms and job forums specifically aimed at the healthcare industry) to boost your employment options.

+If you want to become a travel nurse, you really don’t need as much experience as you might assume.
 You also don’t necessarily have to do all the legwork to find opportunities.
-Recruiters and placement agencies are constantly looking for qualified applicants for travel hospital jobs and nursing positions.
+Recruiters and placement agencies are constantly looking for qualified applicants for travel hospital jobs and nursing care positions.
 Take advantage of their experience and know-how and get your name in the running for a travel nursing career!
 At Host Healthcare we are always willing to hire new grads and we will help match your strengths and desired travel scheduling with clinics, hospitals, and other medical facilities looking to fill temporary positions.
-Get in touch with as many as you can and follow their process for getting your name, certifications, and hiring information in their database.
+As a new grad nurse, you should get in touch with as many career sites and travel nursing agencies as you can and follow their process for getting your name, certifications, and hiring information in their database.
 While this step will help a great deal in terms of finding opportunities, be sure to keep your own eyes and ears open too, and proactively ask the agency at periodic intervals if any new requests have come through.

 A travel nursing assignment requires a lot of trust on your part: you’re heading to an unfamiliar area and facility to do incredibly important work.
 With that in mind, make sure your partner agency is legitimate and “in your corner” – features such as accreditation, praise and awards from nationally-known publications, and transparent job listings are all excellent indicators you’re working with a high-quality travel nursing agency that’s likely to deliver great results.

-If pay is your focus, rather than experience and travel, you’ll want to keep your options wide open.
+If pay is your focus, rather than experience and travel, you’ll want to keep your options wide open when you start looking for travel nurse jobs.
 That means being willing to work any shift a given assignment calls for, being willing to travel to less popular locales, and keeping your affairs in order to enable a fast turnaround to travel if a position opens up.
 For particularly high-paying assignments, taking too long to find a dog sitter or sort your licensing paperwork may mean losing out to another, more well-prepared applicant.
 While the process of making sure you’re ready to go at a moment’s notice can feel like a job itself, it will more than pay off the first time you snag an enviable assignment because you’re well-prepped.